deild/osx-config-check/README.md

 ## Usage

-**You should download and run this application once for each OS X user account you have on your machine.** Each user may be configured differently, and so each should be audited.
+**You should download and run this application once for each macOS user account you have on your machine.** Each user may be configured differently, and so each should be audited.

 Download this app using Git, GitHub Desktop, or the "download as zip" option offered by GitHub.
 If you choose the zip option, unarchive the zip file after.